Gender extremists have whinged about a video for the French fashion house Louis Vuitton advertising the label's autumn/winter collection.

 It was supposed to be a gift to our customers, and so far the campaign has received positive feedback, increasing the number of passengers.
 There were so many viewers that the webpage crashed.

-ministry could not take any action against Nok Air because it had not broken any law by producing and distributing the calendar.
-The incident just reflects that modern society is full of businesses that lack integrity and social responsibility, she
+the ministry could not take any action against Nok Air because it had not broken any law by producing and distributing the calendar.
+The incident just reflects that modern society is full of businesses that lack integrity and social

 Update: Calendar is a big hit thanks to the publicity